-Positive behaviour support (PBS) is a values led framework that helps us think about and support behaviours of concern.
-The overall aim of PBS is to improve the quality of a person's life and that of the people around them.
+Positive behaviour support (PBS) is a values-led framework that helps us think about and support behaviours of concern.
+The overall aim of PBS is to improve the quality of a person's life and that of the people around them, with the support that ensures the protection of their human rights.
 PBS provides the right support at the right time for the person so they can lead a meaningful and interesting life, participate in activities and learn new skills.

-At Brookfields School the staff and Academy Council share common values, which include a commitment to assist our pupils:
+At Brookfields School the staff and Governing Board share common values, which include a commitment to assist our pupils:

-- To develop independence skills for use beyond school life - To experience valued involvement within the school and in the wider community - To develop skills necessary to make informed choices, which others will respect, and to communicate these choices to others - To make and maintain social relationships and friendships - To continue in the ongoing process of self-discovery - To reduce incidences of behaviour which adversely impact on one's own physical or emotional wellbeing, or on the emotional or physical wellbeing of others
+- To develop independence skills for use beyond school life - To experience valued involvement within the school and in the wider community - To develop the skills necessary to make informed choices, which others will respect, and to communicate these choices to others - To make and maintain social relationships and friendships - To continue in the ongoing process of self-discovery - To reduce incidences of behaviour which adversely impact one's own physical or emotional wellbeing, or on the emotional or physical wellbeing of others